fastrgv/RufasSok/README.md

 ## What's new:

+**ver 2.6.4 -- 29mar2025**

+* Repaired window resizing issues.
+Use mouse to resize.
+* Enhanced simplicity & consistency of key-mappings.

 **ver 2.6.3 -- 25mar2025**

 * Added a REVERSE Sokoban game using a Puller & single autosolver: hbox.